epklein/epklein.github.io/_posts/2024Q4/2024-10-04-effective-communication-swe.md

 3. **Clarity**: Conveying information clearly and concisely to prevent confusion.
 4. **Adaptability**: Adjusting communication styles to fit different audiences and contexts.

-For each level, I try to establish adequate expectations and provide evidence and examples.
+I try to establish adequate expectations for each level and provide evidence and examples.

 ### Beginner